rdalen/Lego_PF-Motor-SpeedController/README.md

 This module contains a commercial HW-70 PWM Motor speed controller Module.
 ![Image](https://github.com/user-attachments/assets/246a8842-75a4-48c1-bdcb-1572a66c688f)

-I bought a couple of these modules on AliExpress (for approx. 1€25 each) and made an encloser for it in FreeCad
+I bought a couple of these modules on AliExpress (for approx. 1€25 each) and made an snapfit encloser for it in FreeCad
 ![Image](https://github.com/user-attachments/assets/31759234-456d-4af7-8029-7ed63e5ab469)

 On AliExpress you can also buy the PF connector and wire to make a DIY Lego PF connection cable